ibm-mas-manage/sno/docs/index.md

 ansible-playbook playbooks/oneclick_add_manage.yml
 ```

-- If you want to use an existing database, install the Manage app and configure the database using the following steps (MAS admin dashboard):
+- If you want to use an existing external database, install the Manage app and configure the database using the following steps (MAS admin dashboard):

 	- Go to MAS admin UI.
 		- From OpenShift Console, go to Routes.
 Select Admin dashboard.
 Click on Locations to go MAS admin dashboard.